31 August, 2016

 This is hands down my favorite time of year.

-As my kids fill their back pack with supplies and checklists, I thought I would share with you a few of the things I am packing in my mental back …
+As my kids fill their backpacks with supplies and checklists, I thought I would share with you a few of the things I am packing in my mental back pack, my …

 18 July, 2016

 There is a man who walks around my neighborhood every day, the grandfather of two children who go to school with my kids.
 He is stout, balding, with curly white hair and a little dog who looks like he is dancing on his tip toes as they move, a contrast in big and solid vs. tiny and nimble.

 He recognizes my car now, the one that I use to chauffeur four kids to lacrosse and baseball and skiing.
 And every time we pass, he gives a wave, a thrust of his arm that is part salut, part friendly greeting.
 Something about the way he does this is so encouraging.
 So life-affirming.
 It reveals some inner strength or hope that he possesses.
 He seems happy to see us.
 When he passed in the street while my kids are playing in the yard, he tells them the dog’s name.
 “Reee-chhhard” he says in a thick Russian …

 Happy Wednesday, lovely neglected blog readers!
 As I mentioned in my last post, all of my writing time is going to finished my food memoir and I have been really busy with freelance work in Coastal Home Magazine and New Hampshire Magazine, so you can check me out in those publications too.
 But I love this space and I am loving putting all these interesting little tidbits here!

 1) Just learned about these gorgeous textiles from Hearth and Harrow – so pretty, totally swooning.